Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Haskell/Idris syntax is mostly awesome, use it.
 (TODO: check this.
 The weird parentheses style may lose too many users)

+* Python - whitespace
+* Elixir - improved Erlang
+* TypeScript - JS with static typing
+* PHP - no design at all
+* Objective C - weirder than C++
+* Haskell - poor library design

 TODO: see if there are any more Unicode guidelines relevant to writing a programming language parser

 Natural language like Inform 7, while interesting, is quite wordy.
 It's also hard to scan through.